-Since AirPods don’t have mobile connectivity built-in, Find My AirPods tracks the last time your AirPods successfully connected to your iDevice over Bluetooth.
+Since AirPods don’t have mobile connectivity or WiFi built-in, Find My AirPods tracks the last time your AirPods successfully connected to your iDevice over Bluetooth.
 So this feature provides a general location of where your AirPod(s) might be.

 Track Your AirPods On your iPhone, iPad, or iPod touch

-- Open the Find iPhone app
+- Open the Find My (Find iPhone) app

 - Sign in with your Apple ID and password, if asked